-Notable electroacoustic group NIYAZ in collaboration with interactive designer/visual artist Jerome Delapierre present THE FOURTH LIGHT PROJECT… a cutting-edge, immersive, multi-sensory show unlike any other.
-This groundbreaking multi-media experience, combines live musical and dance performance with interactive technologies and advanced projection/ body-mapping techniques that respond to sound and movement in real time.
-The end result creates a new kind of Digital Scenography and live musical experience, one in which virtual and real space merge to create an illusionistic three-dimensional environment that eliminates the distance between the audience and performers.
-This seamless synthesis of sound, space, image and light, actually invites the audience inside the art to share in a unique narrative and multi-sensory experience.
+Notable electroacoustic group NIYAZ in collaboration with interactive designer/visual artist Jerome Delapierre presents THE FOURTH LIGHT PROJECT… a cutting-edge, immersive, multi-sensory show unlike any other.
+This groundbreaking multimedia experience combines live music and dance performance with interactive technologies and advanced projection/ body-mapping techniques that respond to sound and movement in real-time.
+The end result creates a new kind of Digital Scenography musical experience, one in which virtual and real space merge to create an illusionistic three-dimensional environment that eliminates the distance between the audience and performers.
+This seamless synthesis of sound, space, image, and light, actually invites the audience inside the art to share in a unique narrative and multi-sensory experience.

 Live performance, "Gecti Dost Kervani" in Montreal (2018)

 Live performance, "Tam e Eshq (Taste of Love)" in Montreal (2018)